yugr/rust-slides/features/cons/init/analysis.md

 It has been [significantly improved](https://github.com/llvm/llvm-project/issues/39873) specifically for auto-init.

+Interestingly enough some researches [found](https://users.elis.ugent.be/~jsartor/researchDocs/OOPSLA2011Zero-submit.pdf) that DSE benefits are very small because duplicating stores are well optimized at hardware level.

 ### Analysis method

 I looked for relevant passes by selecting shortlist from